-Revenues in its third 2022 quarter, ended September 30, were $177.8 million — that’s four per cent up year-on-year, but Commvault had expected them to be around $184.5 million.
+Revenues in its second fiscal 2022 quarter, ended September 30, were $177.8 million — that’s four per cent up year-on-year, but Commvault had expected them to be around $184.5 million.
 As a consequence, its profit was $1.73 million — far better than the year-ago $41 million loss, but disappointing compared to the prior quarter’s $13.9 million profit.
 However it is still Commvault’s sixth successive growth quarter.

 President and CEO Sanjay Mirchandani said in the results statement “During the quarter we saw a significant increase in new customer revenue. … At the same time, we did not meet our expectations for the quarter.”
 But he saw good news behind the lower revenue growth.